 Also, take note of how detailed the estimate is.
 Is the scope of the work very clearly laid out, or are you just getting a number?
-It’s not uncommon for a contractor to walk around your home and say, “I can do it for six grand” But then you should ask, “Do what?”
+It’s not uncommon for a roofing professional to walk around your home and say, “I can do it for six grand” But then you should ask, “Do what?”
 You want a detailed estimate so that when another contractor shows up and asks, “Where’s the estimate?” your answer is more thorough than, “oh, they just told me a number.”

 Using a local contractor is a big deal.
 If you live in Middletown, there’s a lot of value in going with a contractor with a proven track record in your area, as opposed to getting someone who’s coming in from Pennsylvania.
 Sure, your roofer from PA might be great, but that’s not the same as hiring someone you can ask your friends and neighbors about.
 If you’re driving around your neck of the woods and see someone displaying a sign in their yard because they recently had a roof installed by a local contractor, that’s a positive sign.
 You wouldn’t stick a sign in your lawn advertising a contractor who did shoddy work!

 Be wary of any company that sends out salespeople as opposed to the actual contractors.
 A suit and tie that comes in a personal vehicle may be more interested in making a sale than the quality of the company’s workmanship.
 A salesperson may also not be an expert.
 Also, take note that you get a different level of attention from an owner than from a salesperson or employee.
 That sort of personal touch and intimacy of experience is something you just can’t put a price tag on.
-That’s something unique to Proven Roofing, and it’s something people love about us!
+That’s something unique to Proven Contracting, and it’s something people love about us!

-Proven Roofing will also advise against putting a second layer of shingles on your roof.
+Proven Contracting will also advise against putting a second layer of shingles on your roof.
 You may think it’ll make your roof more water-resistant, but it won’t!
 It compromises the integrity of your roof because neither your roof nor your first layer of shingles is designed to have a second layer of shingles sitting on top of them!
 That much stress and pressure may damage your frame or roof rafter system.
 It will also set the stage for mold and algae growth since you’ll be sealing in moisture and adding darkness to your first layer of shingles.

-Proven Roofing also won’t take a job if the weather isn’t right.
+Proven Contracting also won’t take a job if the weather isn’t right.
 If it’s under 40 degrees, there won’t be enough radiant heat from the sun to activate the adhesive strips that bind shingles to your roof.
 And if it’s 95 degrees, it’ll be 130 degrees on your roof since shingles are a beacon for heat.
 That’ll put their safety at risk and compromise their workmanship.
 Employees won’t even be able to touch the shingles without gloves on!